-The Institute has a strong commitment to the advancement of Revolutionary and Napoleonic studies.
+The Institute also has a strong commitment to the public advancement of Revolutionary and Napoleonic studies.
 It hosts an annual Weider History Conference bringing together early-career scholars from Europe and North America to present their cutting-edge research in the field of French Revolutionary historical study, organizes international conferences, publishes new research, sponsors a Distinguished Lecture Series at Florida State University, and is a founding member of the Consortium on the Revolutionary Era.
 The Institute also offers its students and visiting researchers access to the French Revolution and Napoleon Collection at Florida State University's Strozier Library.
 With over 20,000 rare titles from the period, it is one of the finest research collections of its kind.

 401 Bellamy Bldg., Tallahassee, FL 32306-2200